 - Babies 3 to 6 months: Give acetaminophen every 4 to 6 hours as needed.
 Follow dosage guidelines closely, and only use the syringe that came with the medicine, not a household spoon.

 - Babies 6 months or older and toddlers: Give acetaminophen every 4 to 6 hours or ibuprofen every 6 to 8 hours.
-Don't give both drugs at the same time -- it could lead to accidental overdose.
+Don't give both drugs at the same time.

 Serve Easy-to-swallow Foods